makenowjust/bf.jq/README.md

 ## description

 [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language having only eight commands, which is turing-complete.
-And, jq can write Brainfuck interpreter (), so jq is turing-complete.
+And, jq has a potential to write Brainfuck interpreter, so jq is turing-complete.

 ## note

-This interpreter don't support `,` command, because jq is not able to get a character from stdin.
+This interpreter dosen't support `,` command, because jq is not able to get a character from stdin.

 ## usage